chinsingh/notes/docs/Serialization.md

 # Serialization

-Mechanism of writing the state of an object into a byte stream
+- Mechanism of writing the state of an object into a byte stream.
+- Converting state of an object into a form that can be persisted or transported.

 [[Static Variables can't be serialized]]